 Office: Room 4-4-25

-Dr Md Ezharul Hoque Chowdhury completed his Doctor of Engineering at Tokyo Institute of Technology in 2003 under the supervision of Professor Toshihiro Akaike.
+Dr Ezharul Hoque Chowdhury is an associate professor at Jeffrey Cheah School of Medicine and Health Sciences, Monash University Malaysia, specialising in biomedical science.
+He completed his Doctor of Engineering at Tokyo Institute of Technology in 2003 under the supervision of Professor Toshihiro Akaike.
 Subsequently, he worked there as a research fellow and a team leader till the end of 2006 before joining as a tenure-track assistant professor at the same Institute and a visiting assistant professor at Shizuoka Cancer Center Institute.
-In 2011, he joined Monash University Malaysia as a senior lecturer and promoted to associate professor in 2013.
+In 2011, he joined Monash University Malaysia as Senior Lecturer and promoted to Associate Professor in 2013.